tayyebisrar/Linux-Kernel-Modules/README.md

 # Overview

-These modules are adapted from 'The Linux Kernel Module Programming Guide' and serve to display my progress through the guide.
+These modules are adapted from 'The Linux Kernel Module Programming Guide' and 'Let's Code a Linux Driver' by Johannes 4GNU_Linux.
+This repo serves to display my progress through the guides.
-After completing this guide, I will be hopefully be continuing my learning of systems-level programming and Linux by creating my own driver software.

-## Gained knowledge
+# Gained knowledge

 Through this guide I have learned or further improved my skills in various technologies and programs, such as: